Reinventing the Steel: Background

-Lyrics and style
+Musical style

 Reinventing the Steel contains lyrics mostly about the band itself, as on "We'll Grind that Axe for a Long Time" (where the band members tell about how they have kept it "true" throughout the years, while many of their peers "sucked up for the fame") and "I'll Cast a Shadow" (about Pantera's influence on the genre).
 There are also songs about their fans, like "Goddamn Electric" and "You've Got to Belong to It".
 "Goddamn Electric" mentions Black Sabbath and Slayer, two of Pantera's main influences.
 The solo for "Goddamn Electric" was recorded by Kerry King in a bathroom after Slayer performed at Ozzfest in Dallas on July 13, 1999.
 The band members dedicated Reinventing the Steel to their fans who they viewed as their "brothers and sisters".

 Artwork

 The cover art is by Scott Caliva (1967–2003), a friend of Pantera lead singer Phil Anselmo.
 Caliva took the photo of a partygoer at Anselmo's house jumping through a bonfire clutching a bottle of Wild Turkey bourbon whiskey.
 The bottle is pixelated on the cover so the label would not be visible, to avoid trademark infringement.

 The 20th Anniversary Edition cover art was only made with the steel marking background, along with the logo and the album name similar to their 1990 album, Cowboys from Hell.